-Life as an African game bodyguard: '(It's) more depressing than people realize.'
+Life as an African game bodyguard: 'It's even more depressing than people realize.'

 Deterring poachers is anything but "cut and dry."